cal-itp/data-infra/docs/datasets_and_tables/transitdatabase.md

 #### Update a GTFS Dataset's URL

-Navigate to the record for ths dataset in `California Transit.gtfs datasets` and update the field `URI`.
+Navigate to the record for the dataset in `California Transit.gtfs datasets` and update the field `URI`.
 If there is an interesting story or issue behind the update, you can add a comment to the record by [expanding the record](https://support.airtable.com/hc/en-us/articles/202576579-Expanding-records).

 #### Add an additional GTFS Dataset